umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_main.md

 * Content from this was adapted from various carpentries workshops:   [Data Carpentry Ecology Curriculum](https://datacarpentry.org/lessons/#ecology-workshop), [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder/), and [Programming with R](http://swcarpentry.github.io/r-novice-inflammation/).

 * If Part 2 is inspiring, you should check out a lesson put together by UCSB grad students An Bui and Sam Csik!
 [Link here](https://github.com/samanthacsik/Intro-to-the-Tidyverse).
 They go far more in-depth into a lot of elements of the Tidyverse.

+* A big resource is the free book [R for Data Science](https://r4ds.had.co.nz/).
+A bit chewy but good place to go.

+* R studio maintains some [cheatsheets](https://www.rstudio.com/resources/cheatsheets/) which are super nice.

+* R Studio also maintains a forum for questions!
+[R studio community](https://community.rstudio.com/).